SeanAbstract/gatsby-starter-netlify-cms/src/pages/how-it-works/index.md

   title: How it works
 sections:
   - body: >-
-      The whole process including filling in personal information, submitting ID/address, signing agreement, verifying identity, and following account opening status is all handled within our app.
+      The whole process can all be handled within our app.
+It takes just a few minutes to fill in your personal information, submit your id and address and sign the agreement.
+We then verify your ID and you're ready to open your account within our app.

       It really is that simple.